muntasirrb/muntasirrb.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined department of ITM at DIU as a Lecturer.
+Joined Daffodil International University as a Lecturer in ITM. 💫